descawed/hook86/README.md

 interest in adding Linux support, but it would require a big refactor and I also don't plan to do it until I have a project that requires it.

-The library includes a proc macro, so the repo is a workspace with three crates: `hook86_macro`, the proc macro; `hook86`, the main library; and `hook86_core` for types and functions needed by both the proc macro and the main library.
+The library includes a proc macro, so the repo is a Cargo workspace with three crates:
+`hook86_macro`, the proc macro; `hook86`, the main library; and `hook86_core` for types and functions needed by both the proc macro and the main library.
 For the purposes of this document, I'll only cover the modules of the main library.

 ### asm